dionbosschieter/Automaat-rpi/README.md

 ## Todo

 ### Global bak
-* Create methods in api class for the status:
 * Get status from api:
     ** in a seperate thread
 * Send status to api: